lumigu/cement/docs/usage.md

 To use this guide some basic knowledge of Travis CI is required.
 If you're new to Travis CI, it is recommended that you read through [the documentation](https://docs.travis-ci.com/).

-To get started using Cement simply add the following to the `.travis.yml` file found in the root of your GitHub repository.
+To get started using Cement simply add the following to the `.travis.yml` file found in the root of your GitHub repository.ƒ

 ```yml
 install: pip install travis_cement